millanek/tutorials/WPSG2022/README.md

 <a name="requirements"></a>
 ## Practical information

 * **Terminal and AWS connection:** For most of the exercise, you will only need an ssh connection into your AWS instance.
-The data are alocated in `~/workshop_materials/a08_d_statistics`.
+The data are located in `~/workshop_materials/a08_d_statistics`.
+It may also be useful to use the R studio connection at: `http://ec2-XX-XXX-XXX-XXX.compute-1.amazonaws.com:8787`

-* **FigTree:** You should already have [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) installed from last week.
-If not, you can download it for Mac OS X, Linux, and Windows from [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).
+* **FigTree:** FigTree is a software for visualising trees.
+If you do not have FigTree you can download it for Mac OS X, Linux, and Windows from [https://github.com/rambaut/figtree/releases](https://github.com/rambaut/figtree/releases).
+It is also available on the instances where you can use it via Guacamole.

 <a name="simulation"></a>